 Application Navigator is delivered as a containerized microservice architecture and runs in a Kubernetes environment.
 WAS ND 9.0.5 includes IBM Cloud Private Foundation as a Supporting Program to provide the required Kubernetes environment.
 Once installed, Application Navigator can be installed from the IBM Cloud Private catalog.

 FAQs: Operations and administration

-Q. Does WebSphere 9.0.5 allow me to run my applications in containers?
+Q. Does the IBM Cloud Private Foundation included with WebSphere 9.0.5 allow me to run my applications in containers?

 Q. How is Application Navigator different from WebSphere Admin Console and Liberty Admin Center?

 A. The Application Navigator is a new user interface which enables IT Operations teams to view their application deployments across a variety of deployment environments.
 Application Navigator can show applications deployed in containers, WebSphere cells, or Liberty collectives.
 Comparatively, the WebSphere Admin Console and the Liberty Admin Center are user interfaces designed to specifically handle operations and tasks specific to those middleware environments.
 Neither the Admin Console nor the Admin Center were designed to handle container-based deployments.
 The Application Navigator has a broader, hybrid cloud scope and is optimized for the needs of container-based deployments as well as existing WebSphere middleware environments.

 Q. What happens to the WebSphere 9.0.0.x service stream?